ndvanforeest/multi_language_stories/README.md

 # Parallel texts in multiple languages

-This repo contains English stories translated to (currently) Dutch and Turkish.
+This repo contains English stories translated to (currently) Dutch, Turkish and Spanish.
 The structure is like this.

+- pdf_files/ contains the parallel translations.

-The source_files directory contains the source files.
+- source_files/ contains the source files.
 Each source file contains one story.
 A file consists of sets of lines, each starting with the country code in < > signs, like so <en>, <nl>, and so on.

 - make_facing.py: makes a pdf file with two languages on facing pages.